alexholcombe/MOTcircular/experiment_notes/rps_limit/centered_vs_peripheral.md

 ### Results
 - Fajou too fast

+### To-do

+- Still need to figure out screwed-up resolution thing on Alex's computer (new problem).
+SwitchResX resolutions not showing up, or after selection in SwitchResX, resolution picked up by PsychoPy seems different than what it is.
 - Need a 4th participant
 - get Honours' friend

 Then, point made that neurons-per-unit time theory is false.